-NRI participated in the "UN Global Compact" in May 2017 in support of four principles and ten principles of "human rights," "labor," "environment," and "anticorruption."
+NRI endorses the United Nations Global Compact and in May 2017 we announced our participation in the 10 principles and four domains of human rights, labor, the environment, and anti-corruption.
 Under the commitment of top management, NRI is committed to acting as a good member of society and striving to achieve sustainable growth by observing and practicing the ten principles and demonstrating responsible creative leadership.